 On May 22nd, CAMPO staff convened the working group inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
-Monthly meetings were held on June 25th, July 18th, August 23rd, September 19th, October 24th and November 12th.
-Over the past meetings, the MCC has developed its membership, organizational and meeting structures, began work on a DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and began coordination discussions on the recommendations outlined in the regional CHSTP work plan.
+Monthly meetings were held on June 25th, July 18th, August 23rd, September 19th, October 24th, November 12th and January 23rd.
+Over the past meetings, the MCC has developed its membership, organizational and meeting structures, began work on a DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and began coordination work on the recommendations outlined in the regional CHSTP work plan.
 Three Sub-committees - Administration, ADA and Community Transportation with lead and support agencies were created.
 Human Service agencies and other stakeholders are invited to participate as part of this group on the Community Transportation sun-committee.
-The Subcommittees are monthly work sessions held on the same day back to back, while the full group meets quarterly beginning October 24th.
-Staff presented an overview of the committee to the TCC and Executive Board at the November meetings.
-Next steps of the committee include recommending formalizing the MCC through CAMPO board action and updating the Coordinated Human Services Public Transportation Plan with minor edits.
-The next Subcommittee meetings are scheduled for January 14th at the CAMPO offices and the full MCC meeting is scheduled for January 23rd, 2020.
+The Sub-committees are monthly work sessions held on the same day back to back, while the full group meets quarterly beginning October 24^{th.} Staff presented an overview of the committee to the TCC and Executive Board at the November meetings.
+The Sub-committee meetings were held January 14th at the CAMPO offices and the full MCC meeting, January 23rd, 2020.
+Next steps of the committee include recommending formalizing the MCC at the February meetings through CAMPO board action and revising the Coordinated Human Services Public Transportation Plan with minor edits to create Amendment #1 to the plan.
 Information on the MCC is posted on the CAMPO website.
 (Staff Contact: Crystal Odum)